pablomarti/rust_webserver/README.md

 # Rust Webserver

 This is a simple webserver built with [Rocket](https://rocket.rs/) and [Tera](https://keats.github.io/tera/docs/).
+For the serializers it works with Serde.
 For more details look at Cargo.

 For this test project it produces messages to a Kafka topic, it works with [rdkafka](https://github.com/fede1024/rust-rdkafka).